OleksiiKova/rent-car-ireland/README.md

 - Automated Email Verification: This feature is crucial for confirming user identities and securing the registration process.
 - Password Recovery: Users can reset their passwords by using the 'Forgot Password' option.
 After entering their email address, they receive a link to create a new password, ensuring secure access recovery.
 - CSRF Protection: CSRF tokens are implemented to defend against cross-site request forgery, safeguarding user information.
-- Notification System: Users receive real-time notifications for various actions such as booking confirmations or error messages.
+- Notification System: Users receive real-time notifications for various actions, such as booking confirmations or error messages.

 [Back To Top](#table-of-contents)

 ## Features Left to Implement

 - Car Inventory Management: Future enhancements will include a feature to manage car availability across different airports.
-This system will allow for tracking and updating the inventory, ensuring that various car models are available in multiple locations, with potentially limited options at less frequented airports.
+This system will allow for tracking and updating the inventory, ensuring that various car models are available at multiple locations, with potentially limited options at less frequented airports.

 [Back To Top](#table-of-contents)